 - It will be varied based on the business nature and transactions.

 - It’s not recognized by the GAAP (Generally Accepted Accounting Principles)

 - Manipulated data for the valuation purpose cannot provide the proper value or the future estimations of the business

 This is a guide to Adjusted EBITDA.
-Here we discuss Advantage and Disadvantage and how to calculate Adjusted EBITDA along with practical examples.
+Here we discuss the Advantages and Disadvantages and how to calculate along with practical examples.
 We also provide a downloadable excel template.
 You may also look at the following articles to learn more –